ngrok/ngrok-docs/docs/guides/device-gateway/windows.md

 ---
 title: Windows
-description: Learn how to instal ngrok on a remote Windows device to provide secure access and management.
+description: Learn how to install ngrok on a remote Windows device to provide secure access and management.
 tags:
     - guides
     - agent